jccriado/matchingtools/doc/transformations.rst

 The operators of the basis should be represented by tensor with a name identifing the operator.
-They can be defined using :func:`matchtools.operators.tensor_op` when they don't have free indices and :func:`matchtools.operators.flavor_tensor_op` when they do.
+They can be defined using :func:`matchingtools.operators.tensor_op` when they don't have free indices and :func:`matchingtools.operators.flavor_tensor_op` when they do.
 So we usually define::

   Op1 = tensor_op("Op1")